By NexGen Support Team

 Current Liabilities | Debts that need to be paid within a year. | Accounts payable, salaries payable, short-term debt | Within one year |

-Non-Current Liabilities | Debts that are due after more than one year. | Long-term debt, bonds payable, pension payables | Beyond one year |
+Long Term Liabilities | Debts that are due after more than one year. | Long-term debt, bonds payable, pension payables | Greater than 12 months |

 By keeping an eye on both current and noncurrent obligations, businesses can manage their money needs in the short term and long term.